GuardianUI/documentation/api/gui.md

 ### validateContractInteraction

-Checks that the `eth_sendTransaction` or `eth_sendRawTransaction` request following a button click is interacting with the correct contract, or providing approval to the correct contract.
+Checks that the `eth_sendTransaction` or `eth_sendRawTransaction` request following a button click is interacting with the correct contract or providing approval to the correct contract.

 #### Inputs

 * `locator` - The Playwright locator string of the button to click
-* `targetContract` - The contract address that the button should trigger an interaction with
+* `targetContract` - The contract address the button should trigger an interaction with

 #### Usage